Some More Great Pulp & Paperback Cover Art

 One of the most successful pulp artists of the century (and BOY!
 Could he do babes!), Saunders moved effortlessly from the pulps to paperback illustration.
 He was born in Minnesota, and took a mail-order art course, which eventually landed him a job at Fawcett Publications from 1928 to 1934.
 But he left there to go study art under Harvet Dunn at the Grand Central School of Art in New York, with dreams of becoming a freelancer.
 He succeeded.
 He had a sold rep for being able to do it all, do it all extremely well, and, even more important, doing it on time.
 He did westerns, mysteries, detective, sports (his baseball covers-- full of weird angles and offbeat perspectives-- are especially exciting), weird menace and science fiction (under the name of Blaine). during his heyday, he routinely cranked out over a hundred paintings a year, all of great quality.
 After World War II, Saunders moved to the burgeoning paperback field, doing covers for Ace, Bantam, Dell, Ballantine, Lion and Popular Library.

 Saunders also did bubbledgum cards, including Batman cards in the sixties, the notorious Mars Attacks series, and Wacky Packs, which lasted through most of the seventies and made millions for Topps.

 Who says they don't do 'em like they used to?
-Long before Hard Case Crime made it safe for pulp cover art, again San Francisco fine artist and illustrator Owen Smith was keeping the flame alive, through his painting and scupture.
+Long before Hard Case Crime made it safe for pulp cover art again, San Francisco fine artist Owen Smith was keeping the flame alive, through his painting and scupture.

-I've been a fan of Smith and his pulpy cover illustrations for books and magazines for a long time, ever since I first noticed his work on the cover of The Low End of Nowhere, a novel by Michael Stone featuring his hard-ass Denver bounty hunter and sometime private eye Streeter.
+I've been a fan of Smith ever since 1996 or so, when I first noticed his work on the cover of The Low End of Nowhere, a novel by Michael Stone featuring his hard-ass Denver bounty hunter and sometime private eye Streeter.